btnguyen2k/go-module-template/README.md

   - `ci.yaml`: automatically run tests and generate code coverage report.
   - `release.yaml`: automatically create a new release.

-**Workflow**

-Workflow implemented by this template is as the following:

-- Dependencies are checked and updated weekly by `dependabot.yaml`, and then PRs are automatically merged to `main` branch by `automerge-dependabot.yaml`.
-- `ci.yaml` is triggered on every push to any branch to run tests and generate code coverage report.
-- Once PR is approved and merged to `release` branch, `release.yaml` is triggered to create a new release.
-Then a new PR is created to merge `release` branch to `main` branch.

 ## Usage

 1. Create new project from this template: